plataplomo/hummingbot/workflow/cyberdelta_vs_nautilus/comparison_and_reason_to_keep.md

 - Build specialized features competitors lack
 - Rapid adaptation to market changes
 - Custom optimizations for your strategies
-- Integration with proprietary systems
+- Direct integration with Nautilus as LGPL library

 **Threats:**
 - May need performance optimization later